TheSPSDAO/SPS-Validator/README.md

 sudo bash <(curl -s https://raw.githubusercontent.com/TheSPSDAO/SPS-Validator/refs/tags/latest/install.sh)
 ```

-You should still look through the manual setup steps so you understand how to stop/start your node.
+You should still look through the manual setup steps so you understand how to stop/start your node and configure it.

 ## Getting started with Docker (manual setup)